-The partnership must designate the school district to serve as the applicant and fiscal agent for the grant.
-The exception is that existing Smart Scholars ECHS partnerships may agree to have the IHE continue to serve as the lead applicant.
+The partnership must designate a school district to serve as the applicant and fiscal agent for the grant.

 All other members of the partnership must be eligible participants as well, per the definition provided in this RFP (See Applicant and Partnership Qualifications section above).
 In the event a contract is awarded, the contract will be prepared in the name of the applicant agency/fiscal agent, not the partnership, since the group may not be a legal entity.